Rescuers find body of first confirmed fatality from Mount Dukono eruption; believed to be Indonesian national

 Two Singaporean hikers remain missing despite their locations having been identified.

-Rescuers are in the midst of recovering the body, Iwan Ramdani, the head of the local rescue agency, told reporters.
+Rescuers are in the midst of recovering the body, which authorities believe to be that of a woman named Angel, Iwan Ramdani, the head of the local rescue agency, told reporters.
+The body will be brought to a regional hospital for identification.

 Two Singaporean hikers remain missing despite their locations having been identified.